vLeov/php-chess/docs/getting-started.md

 $board->playLan('w', 'e2e4');
 ```

 PGN stands for Portable Game Notation and is a human-readable format that allows chess players to read and write chess games.
-Computers and graphic user interfaces (GUI) often prefer an easy-to-use, machine-readable format called Long Algebraic Notation (LAN) instead.
+Computers and graphical user interfaces (GUI) often prefer an easy-to-use, machine-readable format called Long Algebraic Notation (LAN) instead.
 So, for example, if you're integrating a JavaScript chessboard with a backend, you may want to make the chess moves in LAN format.
 On the other hand, PGN is more suitable for loading games annotated by humans.

 Be that as it may, every time a move is made, the state of the board changes.